-3. Reassess these same spots, by the same criteria with a crunch accompanied by a piston breath (exhale through pursed lips, gentle pelvic floor contraction).
-Does the width or tension in the linea alba change in response to core activation?
+3. Reassess these same spots, by the same criteria with a crunch accompanied by a Piston Breath: Exhale through pursed lips, like you are blowing out birthday candles.
+If you can do a pelvic floor contraction at the same time that you exhale, do it If you can’t, just focus on the strong, forced exhale.
+Hopefully, you feel your core muscles contract in response to your exhale breath.
+Does the width or tension in the Linea Alba change in response to core activation?

 Take note of this data.
 The numbers are not good or bad, but they will given you a baseline as you figure out how things are changing over the next few weeks.
 Avoid the temptation to check your DR every week.
 There’s too much noise in the data and changes to the tissue take time.
 I suggest no more frequently than every 3 weeks.